 If your patient comes to the VVC and they are hospitalized, we are able to accommodate them in several different critical care units.
 Our 24-hour monitoring allows us to provide excellent patient care and peace of mind for our clients.
 All patients that are hospitalized for illness or for surgical procedures are attended to and carefully observed by all team members.
 They are never left alone.

 We have state of the art monitoring and our team members remain knowledgeable with the most current procedures and practices.

-Our three isolation rooms (intensive care unit, respiratory isolation unit, gastrointestinal isolation unit) along with our main treatment room are available for our critically ill patients.
-We are equipped to handle 24 hour monitoring for patients.
+Our three isolation rooms (intensive care unit, a respiratory isolation unit, gastrointestinal isolation unit) along with our main treatment room are available for our critically ill patients.
+We are equipped to handle 24-hour monitoring for patients.